Tigers vs. Yankees Player Props Betting Odds

-Player prop bet options for Spencer Torkelson and others are listed when the New York Yankees visit the Detroit Tigers at Comerica Park on Wednesday at 6:40 PM ET.
+Spencer Torkelson and Gleyber Torres are two of the players with prop bets on the table when the Detroit Tigers and the New York Yankees play at Comerica Park on Thursday (beginning at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!